Linked Open Data

 Import

 In the future, Ex Libris will also support full catalog import of Linked Open Data from relevant sources through various workflows, such as acquisitions, migration, and integration with other metadata sources.
-The support will be for existing formats converted to or from linked open data and for these formats in an end-to-end workflow.
+The support will be for existing formats converted to or from linked open data and for native Linked open data records in an end-to-end workflow.
 This will allow libraries to choose to work in a full linked open data sustainable eco-system or with converted Linked Open Data records regardless of their vendors’ move to these formats.

 Local and Global Interoperability via Export and Publishing